 Accommodation in Sydney and NSW

-In Australia, there are many different types of accommodation available.
-You will need to undertake thorough research to find what suits you best.
+In Australia, you can find many types of accommodation.
+You need to research to find what suits you best.

-The type of accommodation you choose will depend on:
+The type of accommodation you choose depends on:

 • your age